unravellingtechnologies/kilt/docs/code-style.md

 ### Console Output

 - For user-facing output, use `fmt.Fprintf(os.Stderr, ...)` or `fmt.Fprintf(os.Stdout, ...)`
-- Use colored output only when appropriate (respect `--no-color` flag)
+- Use coloured output only when appropriate (respect `--no-colour` flag)

 ## Testing